Therapy for Grief and Loss

 Grief is the pain of a future that will never happen, or a past we can’t return to.

-It can often feel like there are a lot of expectations on how we should grieve.
+When you’re in the midst of this, it can feel like there are a lot of expectations on how you should grieve.
 You may feel pressure to “get over it” quickly, experience your grief in a neat set of stages, or feel that your loss isn't "big enough" to justify the depth of your feelings.
-When this happens, it can feel incredibly invalidating and isolating, making this natural but difficult process more challenging than it needs to be.

-The purpose of grief counseling is to counteract this, and give your experience the full, non-judgmental space it deserves.
-Therapy for grief is not about pathologizing it, rushing you to a conclusion, finding silver linings, or erasing the pain.
-It's about honoring what was lost, and learning to carry the weight of your grief so that, in time, it can be integrated into your story—transforming from an overwhelming burden into a visiting companion.
+The purpose of grief counseling is to counteract this, and give your experience the full space it deserves.
+Therapy for grief is not about pathologizing, rushing you to a conclusion, finding silver linings, or erasing the pain.

 Grief takes many forms